 The shareholders in Skills Active are approximately 25 industry umbrella bodies, and 50 percent of our shareholding is held by Māori organisations.

 You can have a look at our current Skills Active Shareholders at the bottom of this page.

 We have many staff employed throughout New Zealand working across our six teams:

-Our solutions team develops unit standards, qualifications and learning and assessment resources for our industry sectors.
+This team develops unit standards, qualifications and learning and assessment resources for our industry sectors.
 They also manage our quality assurance functions.

-Our management team provides leadership to ensure Skills Active continues to meet its goals.
+The management team provides leadership to ensure Skills Active continues to meet its goals.

 Qualworx delivers safety and quality assurance services to the outdoors community and other sectors.

 Find out more about each team on the staff page!

 We were set up under the Industry Training Act 1992.